Course Outline

 Collaborative planning meetings

-Practical exercise: Simulation of Pull Planning for a site phase.
+Practical exercise: Pull planning simulation for a project phase.

 Why Agile?